On view June 15, 2019 through January 5, 2020

 Dating from the early 20th to mid-century, these works offer a historical framework for the ideas born out of the various manifestos from this time period.
 To further ground these works within the ideas that inspired them, a number of published manifestos, including texts from futurism, surrealism, constructivism and lyrical abstraction, on loan from North American art libraries, will be on display as a key part of the exhibition.

-Rosefeldt’s titular Manifesto (2015) will be displayed as a singular work in the second section.
-The multichannel film installation, featuring actress Cate Blanchett performing excerpts from some of the great manifestos of the past century, serves to demonstrate the contemporary resonance of the artist manifesto in today’s artistic and cultural climate, while simultaneously connecting earlier aesthetic movements from the previous section.
+In the second section, Rosefeldt’s titular Manifesto (2015) will be displayed as a singular work.
+Conceived as an artwork, Manifesto has gained world-wide attention as a feature-length film.
+Presented at the Hirshhorn as a multichannel installation, chapters of the film will play simultaneously on 13 video projections, inviting visitors into an immersive experience.
+Featuring actress Cate Blanchett performing excerpts from some of the great manifestos of the past century, the installation serves to demonstrate the contemporary resonance of the artist manifesto in today’s artistic and cultural climate, while simultaneously connecting earlier aesthetic movements from the previous section.

 The third section will highlight contemporary pieces from the permanent collection, spanning from the 1960s to present day.
 This grouping will encompass works that provide a commentary on political movements and social change within contemporary contexts.
 Included among the artists on view are the Guerrilla Girls, Adrian Piper, Hurvin Anderson, Alfredo Jaar, Nam June Paik, Zoe Leonard, Catherine Opie and Glenn Ligon.